gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 relationship between ``Beers`` and ``BAC``.
 In statistics, we estimate "$m$" and "$b$".
 We also write the equation starting with the y-intercept and we use slightly different notation that allows us to extend to more complicated models with more variables.
+\index{model!SLR}
+\index{model!regression!estimated}
-Specifically, the estimated regression equation is $\hat{y} = b_0 + b_1x$, where
+Specifically, the estimated
+regression equation is $\hat{y} = b_0 + b_1x$, where

 * $\hat{y}$ is the estimated value of $y$ for a given $x$,